 Cape Perpetua is fun to visit at any time of day.
 As part of the Siuslaw National Forest, the Forest Service maintains several cape facilities, including the Cape Perpetua Visitors Center.
 The Forest Service also operates a popular campground connected to a sprawling network of hiking trails.

-Best Time to Visit Florence, OR - Historical Climate Averages
+Florence, OR - Climate Chart

 |Average minimum and maximum temperatures for Florence, OR in °C|